holly-cummins/pact-quarkus-sweater-demo/demo-script.md

 1. So we have a failing test, but what's the right fix?
 Fallback to white isn't right, there should be some kind of error.
 2. We think we should have a `418`, not a white sweater. `418` is `I'm a teapot`, maybe not the right code, but it's my code so I can return what I want.
 Also, it keeps behaviour of the different services distinct.
-3. Look at the exception mapper to turn `NotFoundException`s into 418s.
+3. Show at the exception mapper to turn `NotFoundException`s into 418s.
 4. Update the tests to expect a `418`.
 ```java
     @Test